lpoulain/CHAOS/README.md

 - Heap: a very primitive heap mechanism (i.e. malloc())
 - Interrupts: This is used to capture keystrokes.
 Note that the keyboard handler is merely storing the keystroke in the process buffer
 - Processes: each process has its own display (i.e. a window on the screen), stack, etc.
 - Paging.
 This allows to map the virtual memory to the physical memory as the operating system sees fits.
-Right now, trying to access an unmapped page results in a page fault, resulting in the OS mapping that virtual page to a "forbidden page" which is filled with 0xFFFFFFFF.
+Right now, trying to access an unmapped page results in a page fault, resulting in the OS mapping that virtual page to a "forbidden page" (which displays a skull under a dump_mem() call).
 Each process has their own virtual memory mapping.
 - Multitasking: the interrupts are also used to have a scheduler function called at regular intervals.
 This allows to perform context switches automatically.

 #### The processes